Syllabus · CSCI-115 · Website Design

 Computer, Cell Phone, & Headphones Policy: We are in a classroom where everyone has a computer in front of them.
 There will be times when I will ask you to use the computer for an in-class activity, but other than that I do not expect you to use them while we are having class discussions or presentations.
 In this class, you are forbidden from wearing headphones, texting, using social media, or using electronic devices in any way that is disruptive to learning.

-Course Calendar: The Course Calendar, which is a separate handout, provides details on most assignments.
+Course Calendar: The Course Calendar, a separate handout, provides details on most assignments.